Patients Give Doctors High Marks For Prescribing Antibiotics For Common Sniffles

 Martinez's team thinks it might be helpful to exclude reviews from respiratory tract infections appointments from providers' overall ratings.
 "The incentive is too great," she says, to prescribe antibiotics during these visits.

-Rachel D. Cohen is an intern on NPR's Science desk.
+Rachel D. Cohen is an intern on NPR's Science Desk.